-3. All international students whose native language is not English are required to submit the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 (paperbased test) or 213 (computer-based test).
-Applicants holding an undergraduate degree from an academic institution within the United States, an English-speaking country, or from an institution where the language of instruction is English are not required to take the TOEFL examination.
+All international students whose native language is not English are required to submit the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 (paper-based test) or 213 (computer-based test).
+Applicants holding a degree from an academic institution with the United States, an English speaking country, or from an institution where the language of instruction is English are not required to take the TOEFL examination.